Alkali Metals: Facts About the Elements on the First Column of the Periodic Table

 When Were Alkali Metals Discovered?

-Sodium and potassium, two very common alkali metals, have unknown discovery dates they have been used for so long.
-But they weren't isolated in pure form until 1807 (by the famous chemist Humphrey Davy).
+Sodium and potassium, two very common alkali metals, have unknown discovery dates because they have been used for so long.
+But scientists weren't able to isolate the pure elements until the famous chemist Humphrey Davy in 1807.
 Rubidium wasn't isolated until 1928, also by Bunsen and Kirchhoff.

 Advertisement

-One of the most common traits of alkali metals is their reactivity to water and air.
+Alkali metals react vigorously to water and air.
 These elements will dance around, sizzling due to the production of hydrogen gas, and often explode.
 They get more reactive the further down on the periodic table you go too, with cesium and francium being so reactive that they can burst into flames simply by being exposed to the air.
 The elements also increase in atomic radius, decrease in electronegativity and decrease in melting and boiling points as you move down the periodic table.

 You might wonder how the alkali metals were ever discovered in nature if they react so violently to air and water.
 Well, as it turns out, most of the alkali metals are found in nature as ions due to their high desire to react and lose that one valence electron.
 In their ionic form the metals are far less reactive.